Registered Sex Offenders

 Washington state law permits notifications about Level III offenders that include relevant, accurate and necessary information.
 This information MAY BE disclosed to the public at large.

-Current List of Level III Registered Sex Offender(s) on Campus (Spring 2019)
+Current List of Level III Registered Sex Offender(s) on Campus (Summer 2019)

 The King County (WA) Sheriff's Office is responsible for maintaining this registry.